-3.22.1 - General (a) Inter-War Flat Buildings that are Heritage Items or located within a Heritage Conservation Area must also comply with the provisions of Part B9 Heritage. (b) Retain the character of the building.
-In the SEE and plans demonstrate the following: (i) Identify the style of the building; (ii) Identify the key design elements characteristic of the building style and character; and (iii) Demonstrate how the proposed design maintains and enhances the style and key design elements and maintains existing finishes. (c) Development is to preserve the integrity of the building. (d) Retain and maintain original building fabric and decorative elements including parapets. (e) Provide maintenance and repairs where necessary utilising traditional techniques and materials. (f) - Minimise alterations and additions to the building. (g) Minimise disruption to the original building fabric. (h) Retain, maintain or replace original decorative materials and finishes. (i) - Original lighting and fencing are to be retained or replaced with like-for-like. (j) (k) Preserve the building's contribution to, and relationship with, the streetscape.
-(I) -Alterations and additions are to be complimentary and secondary to the existing building design. (m) Differentiate new additions and alterations from the original building. (n) Minimise the visibility of new additions from the public domain. (o) - Demonstrate a high standard of design excellence. (p) Upgrade the systems within the building in line with the BCA, AS, DDA and other standards and codes as necessary; and (q) the building.
+- (a) Inter War Flat Buildings that are Heritage Items or located within a Heritage Conservation Area must also comply with the provisions of Part B9 Heritage. - (b) Retain the character of the building.
+In the SEE and plans demonstrate the following: - (i) Identify the style of the building; - (ii) Identify the key design elements characteristic of the building style and character; and - (iii) Demonstrate how the proposed design maintains and enhances the style and key design elements and maintains existing finishes. - (c) Development is to preserve the integrity of the building. - (d) Retain and maintain original building fabric and decorative elements including parapets. - (e) Provide maintenance and repairs where necessary utilising traditional techniques and materials. - (f) Minimise alterations and additions to the building. - (g) Minimise disruption to the original building fabric. - (h) Retain, maintain or replace original decorative materials and finishes. - (i) Original lighting and fencing are to be retained or replaced with like-for-like. - (j) Maintain and retain original face brickwork and stonework... - (k) Preserve the building's contribution to, and relationship with, the streetscape. - (I) Alterations and additions are to be complimentary and secondary to the existing building design. - (m) Differentiate new additions and alterations from the original building. - (n) Minimise the visibility of new additions from the public domain. - (o) Demonstrate a high standard of design excellence. - (p) Upgrade the systems within the building in line with the BCA, AS, DDA and other standards and codes as necessary; and - (q) Maintain the integrity of the design of the building when providing upgrades to the building.